some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-If more than one Protection Option is contained in the SOME/IP message, they shall only cover the potion of the message in front of them.
-In addition, the use of multiple Protection Options shall trigger a configurable development error.
+If more than one Protection Option is contained in the SOME/IP message, they shall only cover the portion of the message in front of them.
+In addition, the use of multiple Protection options shall trigger a configurable development error.

 .. heading:: IPv4 Endpoint Option
     :id: feat_req_someipsd_126